 We’ve all been there, standing naked with empty stomachs, post a visit to the bathroom, fingers crossed as we gingerly step on to the scale, praying for a particular number to appear.
 These numbers may come from an outdated height and weight chart, a number impressed on us by the media or significant members of our family, or simply a number we have chosen that appeals to us.

 The thing is, our weight is affected by a myriad of things – our hormones, how quickly food transits through our guts, how hydrated we are, our bodies’ muscle to fat ratio, and even how well we sleep.
 Even getting weighed at the same time every day doesn’t help.
 And while some may find the scales helpful if they have a large amount of weight to lose, it’s still much kinder – and I would argue more accurate – to measure yourself.

 1. You Can Become Slim and Fit Without Ever Weighing Yourself

-Measuring is a far more accurate way to track your journey to a healthy body.
+Ditch the scales because measuring is a far more accurate way to track your journey to a healthy body.
 My personal trainer weighed me at the start of my healthy eating journey but did not tell me the number.
 We tracked my measurements on a regular basis, and before long the fact I was getting smaller, stronger and healthier was quite simply visible.
 I lost 4 dress sizes without getting weighed once.
 In short, I became slim and fit without ever weighing myself.

 The only point at which I got weighed was when people asked “but how much weight have you lost”?
 I then asked my PT the original number, got weighed and made the calculation.
 That is the only reason I know I lost over 30 pounds (over 2 stone) .

-The measurement method could work for you too.
+If you are willing to ditch the scales, the measurement method could work for you too.